factorial-io/phabalicious/docs/scripts.md

  * `docker-image`

-   the script will be executed in a docker-container created with the provided name of the docker-image to use.
+   the script will be executed in a docker-container created with the provided name of the docker-image to use, passing any environment variables to docker if any set.
 The current folder will be mounted as a volume inside the docker-container at `/app` and the script will be executed as the current user and group (if not a dedicated user is set via `user`).
 The container will be deleted afterwards, if you need to keep files persistent, make sure to move/ copy them to `/app`
    The above example will install the node-based app and execute the `build`-command

  * `docker-compose-run`